01-edu/public/subjects/ztail/README.md

 ### Instructions

-Write a program that behaves like a simplified `tail` command but which takes at least one file as argument.
+Write a program that behaves like a simplified `tail` command that takes at least one file as an argument.

 The only option to be handled is `-c` and will be used in all the tests as the first argument, with positive values.